jvalue/made-template/project/project-plan.md

 # Project Plan

 ## Title
-Traffic and Air quality in Berlin
+Parking garages in Munich

 ## Main Question

 1. Does writing an example question help students write better project plans?
-How does the traffic affect from Air quality?
+How does the parking garages affects in munich?
 ## Description
-Berlin's bustling traffic and efficient public transportation coexist with air quality challenges, as the city strives to reduce emissions and promote sustainable mobility for its residents.
+Parking garages serve several essential functions in urban and suburban environments in munich.

 ## Datasources